materiaraiding/materiaraiding-old/visitorsguide.md

 ### Temporal Statis
 {: .no_toc }
-During Temporal Statis mech after Phase 2, some positions are flipped, supports left, and DPS right for long teathers, short teather is on the add to the right and no teather is to the add on the left.
+During Temporal Statis mech after Phase 2, some positions are flipped, supports left, and DPS right for long tethers, short tether is on the add to the right and no tether is to the add on the left.

 <img src="https://github.com/nozzyxx/materiaraiding/assets/160133948/31845dfb-fc41-4ad0-8f3c-5f6972c61b5a" alt="Temporal Statis" style="height: 400px">